paradigmxyz/mesc/SPECIFICATION.md

   TODO: Remove this comment before submitting
 -->

-- `global_extras` and `endpoint_extras` allow extra information to be stored in the config without breaking the standard.
+- `global_metadata` and `endpoint_metadata` allow extra information to be stored in the config without breaking the standard.
 This includes api keys, rate limits, and organizational labels.
 This information might be specific to idiosyncratic to each application.
 - `Profile`s allow different defaults to be assigned to each tool or each mode of operation.
 - Allowing RPC information to be configured using either a file or an environment variable allows optimal deployment patterns across a wide range of computing environments.
 Each also have their own advantages, e.g. file can be used with version control whereas environment variables can be changed more dynamically.